sabob/olive/README.md

 Provides SQL utilities such as loading queries from files and named prepared statements.

+## Features
+* Load and cache external SQL files
+* Configurable to load SQL files from classpath or web application root
+* Named parameters for prepared statements
+* Utilities to easily close Connections, Statements and ResultSets
+* Thread safe - can be used in multithreaded environments
+* No dependencies - Olive is a self-contained jar

 ##### Table of Contents
 [Intro] (#intro)
+[Load SQL] (#load)
+[Named Parameters] (#named)
+[Utilities] (#utilis)
 [Usage] (#usage)
 [Standalone] (#standalone)
 [Web] (#web)